 Exercise-Induced Asthma (EIA)

-Exercise-induced asthma (EIA) is a limited form of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
-This condition generally occurs in children and young adults, most often during intense exercise in cold dry air.
+Exercise-induced asthma (EIA), also called exercise-induced bronchoconstriction, is a limited form of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
+This condition usually occurs during intense exercise in cold dry air.
 Symptoms are generally most intense about 10 minutes after exercising, then gradually resolve.

 Many patients experience a worsening of their asthma symptoms during the nighttime, especially during sleep.
 Attacks often occur between 2 and 4 a.m.
 Factors that increase the risk for nocturnal asthma include allergen exposure, sinus problems, GERD, chronic obstructive lung diseases, and the sleep-disordered breathing associated with obstructive sleep apnea.